-In the palette, there are two types of building blocks for you to use in creating an interface: components and patterns.
-Components are the fundamental building blocks for Interfaces.
-These are organized in the palette by component type: Layouts, Inputs, Selection, Display, Action, Grids, Charts, Pickers, and Browsers.
-Patterns are combinations of components that represent common interface features.
-For more information, on patterns see the Patterns section below.
-From the palette, you can drag & drop individual components and patterns into the live view.
+Components are organized in the palette by component type: Layouts, Inputs, Selection, Display, Action, Grids, Charts, Pickers, and Browsers.
+These are the fundamental building blocks for Interfaces.
+From the component palette, you can drag & drop individual components into the live view.

 Drag and drop is pretty straight forward.
 Let's go ahead and drag over a columns layout.

 As soon as the columns layout is dragged over, we have notice the live view changes with that layout.